Sound Posts (2006-2011)

 New versions of the Sound Post sculptures were developed for both primary schools, taking into consideration the individual needs and environments of each school.

 At Kings Copse Primary School (above), the Sound Posts were adapted from Royal Navy Pelorus stands.
-They are situated in a grassed area outside the school buildings where a curve of trees forms a natural ‘amphitheatre’.
+They are sited in a grassed area outside the school buildings where a curve of trees forms a natural ‘amphitheatre’.
 The speakers are controlled from a computer in an adjacent classroom via underground audio cables.

-Great Binfields Primary School has a circular, open area in woodland which is often used as an outdoor teaching space and that is now used as part of the Sound Posts project.
+Great Binfields Primary School has a circular, open area in woodland which is often used as an outdoor teaching space that is now used as part of the Sound Posts project.

 Great Binfields’ Sound Posts have an added dimension of portability.
 Adapted from old Indian railway lanterns, these Sound Lanterns can be carried by the children and used in various locations, or fixed to custom-made posts in the woodland space.
 They are controlled via a laptop with a wireless connection, or from a fixed system in a similar way to the other schools.